debajyotimahanta/CareCard/README.md

 The entire stack should run locally without the need to setup anything.
 Things like SNS Notification, Key encrypt/decryption might not work.
 But we should be able to run test and mock these up for Integration test
+### Local dev profile
+We need to setup a profile `corona_card_dev` so that our tests run.
+We have some integration tests which required AWS access.

+Setup AWS profile in region `us-west-2` using the following command `aws configure --profile corona_card_dev`

+`Note: For creds please contact the backend dev team`

 ### Local dev with AWS
 * Set the following ENV variables.
 You can also set these in the Intellij Run Config as env variables
 ```